Wolverine-Blues/Stranger-Aeons/readme.txt

-This project is a website created for my music studio Stranger Aeons.
-It utilizes HTML, CSS, and Javascript.
+This website was created for my music studio Stranger Aeons.
+It was created for my Code Louisville front end development final project.
 It consists of an index page, an about page, and a contact form.
 It utilizes html, css, and javascript in order to create a responsive and interactive website.

+Media Querys:
+    There are two media queries utilized in the nav bar.
+With the default mobile-first design, the navigation links are hidden until the hamburger icon is clicked.
+However, when viewed on a tablet device (min width 768) the hamburger icon is moved to the bottom of the links using flexbox.
+When viewed on a larger screen (min width 1025) the navigation links are displayed by default to the right, and the hamburger icon is not visible.

-CSS features include:
+CSS features:
-    -a navigation bar that collapses and changes orientation dependant on whether the user's device is mobile, a tablet ,or desktop.
+    -A navigation bar that collapses and changes orientation depending on whether the user's device is mobile, a tablet, or desktop.
 It can be opened and closed using the hamburger icon. (located at the top of every page)
-    -uses even and odd:nth child selector in order to provide variation between the different answers located on the about page.

 Javascript features include:
-    -showing and hiding content on button click (when a question is clicked on the about page the answer is shown)
-    -a contact form that validates email for correct format and then displays that information back to the user (located on the contact page)
-    -created 3 variables which are then displayed back to the user (happens when correct form with the correct information is submitted)

-html/ css classes used:
-    -navmenu :this class contains the entire nav bar -navlogo :contains the font used as a logo
-    -navitem: link items in the nav bar
-    -homecont: this class contains the background image and text on the home page
-    -aboutcont: this class is the container used for the background image and questions on the about page
-    -quest: this class contains the question button that shows text when pressed
-    -ans:   this class contains the answer that is shown when the quest button is pressed
-    -contactcont: contains everything but the nav bar on on the booking page

-javascript variables:
-    -the quest variable contains the question button that is clicked on to displayed the answer
-    -the ans variable contains the answer that can be toggled by clicking -bandData is the value that is displayed depending on what the user inputs under band name on the contact form -emailData is the value displayed depending on what the user inputs under email

-    -
+    -A form that validates email for the correct format using a regular expression.
+If the user enters an invalid email, an alert is displayed and the form does not submit.
+If the user inputs a valid email address, an alert is displayed that reads some of the input values back to them. (this is located on the booking page) -If a button is pressed on the about page, hidden content is displayed.
+It can then be hidden again by pressing the same button
+    (about page)
+    -3 variables set in javascript and then displayed on the page.
+When the contact form is successfully submited the bandData, emailData, and demoData variables are displayed back to the user (booking page).